-Amazon GuardDuty gives you accurate threat detection of account compromise which can be particularly difficult to detect quickly if you are not continuously monitoring for factors in near real-time.
-GuardDuty can detect signs of account compromise, such as access of AWS resources from an unusual geo-location at an atypical time of day.
-For programmatic AWS accounts, GuardDuty checks for unusual API calls, such as attempts to obscure account activity by disabling CloudTrail logging or taking snapshots of a database from a malicious IP address.
+Amazon GuardDuty gives you accurate threat detection of compromised accounts, which can be difficult to detect quickly if you are not continuously monitoring factors in near real-time.
+GuardDuty can detect signs of account compromise, such as AWS resource access from an unusual geo-location at an atypical time of day.
+For programmatic AWS accounts, GuardDuty checks for unusual application programming interface (API) calls, such as attempts to obscure account activity by disabling CloudTrail logging or taking snapshots of a database from a malicious IP address.

 Continuous monitoring across AWS accounts without added cost and complexity

 Amazon GuardDuty continuously monitors and analyzes your AWS account and workload event data found in AWS CloudTrail, VPC Flow Logs, and DNS Logs.
 There is no additional security software or infrastructure to deploy and maintain.
-By associating your AWS accounts together you can aggregate threat detection instead of having to work on an account-by-account basis.
+By associating your AWS accounts together, you can aggregate threat detection instead of working on an account-by-account basis.
 In addition, you do not have to collect, analyze, and correlate large volumes of AWS data from multiple accounts.
-So, you can focus on how to respond quickly, how to keep your organization secure, and continuing to scale and innovate in AWS.
+Focus on how to respond quickly, how to keep your organization secure, and continuing to scale and innovate on AWS.

 Threat detections developed and optimized for the cloud

-Amazon GuardDuty gives you access to built-in detection techniques that are developed and optimized for the cloud.
-The detection algorithms are maintained and continuously improved upon by AWS Security.
+Amazon GuardDuty gives you access to built-in detection techniques developed and optimized for the cloud.
+AWS Security continuously maintains and improves these detection algorithms.
 The primary detection categories include:

-Reconnaissance -- Activity suggesting reconnaissance by an attacker, such as unusual API activity, intra-VPC port scanning, unusual patterns of failed login requests, or unblocked port probing from a known bad IP.
+Reconnaissance: Activity suggesting reconnaissance by an attacker, such as unusual API activity, intra-VPC port scanning, unusual failed login request patterns, or unblocked port probing from a known bad IP.

-Instance compromise -- Activity indicating an instance compromise, such as cryptocurrency mining, backdoor command and control (C&C) activity, malware using domain generation algorithms (DGA), outbound denial of service activity, unusually high volume of network traffic, unusual network protocols, outbound instance communication with a known malicious IP, temporary Amazon EC2 credentials used by an external IP address, and data exfiltration using DNS.
+Instance compromise: Activity indicating an instance compromise, such as cryptocurrency mining, backdoor command and control (C&C) activity, malware using domain generation algorithms (DGA), outbound denial of service activity, unusually high network traffic volume, unusual network protocols, outbound instance communication with a known malicious IP, temporary Amazon EC2 credentials used by an external IP address, and data exfiltration using DNS.

-Bucket compromise – Activity indicating a bucket compromise, such as suspicious data access patterns indicating credential misuse, unusual S3 API activity from a remote host, unauthorized S3 access from known malicious IP addresses, and API calls to retrieve data in S3 buckets from user that had no prior history of accessing the bucket or invoked from an unusual location.
+Bucket compromise: Activity indicating a bucket compromise, such as suspicious data access patterns indicating credential misuse, unusual Amazon S3 API activity from a remote host, unauthorized S3 access from known malicious IP addresses, and API calls to retrieve data in S3 buckets from a user with no prior history of accessing the bucket or invoked from an unusual location.
 Amazon GuardDuty continuously monitors and analyzes AWS CloudTrail S3 data events (e.g. GetObject, ListObjects, DeleteObject) to detect suspicious activity across all of your Amazon S3 buckets.

 Click for a full list of GuardDuty finding types.

-GuardDuty offers these advanced detections by using machine learning and anomaly detection to identify previously difficult to find threats, such as unusual patterns of API calls or malicious IAM user behavior.
-Also, GuardDuty has integrated threat intelligence, which includes lists of malicious domains or IP addresses from AWS Security and industry-leading third-party security partners, including Proofpoint and CrowdStrike.
+GuardDuty offers these advanced detections using machine learning and anomaly detection to identify previously difficult to find threats, such as unusual API call patterns or malicious AWS Identity and Access Management (IAM) user behavior.
+GuardDuty also has integrated threat intelligence, which includes lists of malicious domains or IP addresses from AWS Security and industry-leading third-party security partners, including Proofpoint and CrowdStrike.